SOLEGUIDE

 Do I need to buy specialist orthopaedic shoes?

 Not necessarily.
-Ordinary shoes from mainstream brands will work perfectly well if they have all seven features listed above.
-Specialist shoes are useful when you have a particularly thick device or unusual foot shape, but they are not always required.
+Ordinary shoes from mainstream brands work perfectly well if they have all seven features listed above.
+Specialist shoes are useful when you have a particularly thick device or an unusual foot shape, but they're not always required.

 What about shoes with memory foam insoles?

-Generally, no. Memory foam compresses unpredictably over time and creates an unstable surface for the orthotic.
-Remove the memory foam insole and replace it with your orthotic device instead.
+I'd avoid them.
+Memory foam compresses unpredictably over time and creates an unstable surface for the orthotic.
+Remove the memory foam insole and replace it with your orthotic device.

 Can I just pick any mainstream trainer brand?